-School is almost here and it is going to be so different from any other school year.
+School is almost here and it's going to be so different from any other school year.
 Many of us have no idea what to expect.

-With so many things uncertain, I’m continuing a habit that I’ve found to be a confidence builder for my kids…. especially when it comes to school.
+With so many things uncertain, I’m continuing a habit that I’ve found to be a confidence builder for my children, especially when it comes to school.

 Every year I sit down with them (usually at a restaurant - we had Sushi this time!) and ask them about what they want to get out of the school year.
 Then we make some goals.

 The goals aren’t just academic.
-I make sure to focus on a few different areas and pay attention to what is important to them.
+I make sure to focus on a few different areas and pay attention to what's important to them.
 And they aren’t MY goals, either.
 I give my input and guidance, but in the end, this is up to them.

 How do they want to stretch themselves?
 How do they want to grow?
 It’s important that they are invested, or there just isn’t any point.